Survey on Modeling of Human-made Articulated Objects

-It loosens the requirement of the input geometry to be perfect, but it still assumes that the object is complete with part structure available. \jy{However,} it is expensive to \jy{model} such a detailed mesh from the real world, especially when we try to replicate a real-world object with a complex shape and part structure.
+However, segmenting objects and their parts from a scene requires observing state variations in the object and its components, as illustrated in \Cref{fig:mobtree_sharf}. \citet{hu2017learning} learns part mobility model from a single snapshot of the object represented as polygonal meshes.
+It assumes that the part segmentation is given as input and the method applies on one pair of reference-moving parts at a time. \jy{A recent work by \cite{qiu2025anymesh} proposes to convert a static mesh model into its articulated counterparts in a open-vocabulary manner.
+It does not assume any pre-computed part segementation and category information given as input.
+This approach leverages the recent advances in image segmentation models to assist the 3D segmentation and use VLMs for the part mobility analysis.}

+\jy{ The main goal of these mesh-based works is to analyze the mobility on artist-created models or manufacturing designs, which can be potentially useful in automating the animation process, illustrating the motion of mechanical assemblies, or creating interactive simulations.
+Some challenges are commonly shared among these works, such as the complexity in processing varying mesh structures with irregular topology and the difficulty in converting the mesh into a more compact representation for learning-based methods.
+The assumption of having clean and complete geometry in the input also limits the applicability of these methods to real-world object reconstructions, which are often incomplete and noisy. }